Klik her for dansk

 Having a job or internship while waiting for asylum radically improves the well-being of asylum seekers.

 It's something to get out of bed for, it means colleagues and friends, it holds a promise of self-sufficiency and it's a possibility to contribute in a positive way to the Danish society.

-As a company, you can help make a great difference - and we're ready to assist you with that!
+As a company, you can help make a great difference by offering a job og internship to an asylum seeker or refugee - and we're ready to assist you with that.